 Life coach training is offered by schools and professional coaching institutions, usually as a professional certificate program.
 A relatively new field in coaching, life coach training typically combines basic coaching strategies, mentoring sessions, and coursework in interpersonal relations.
-Some training areas require face-to-face technique practice so fully online programs in this field are rare, although they do exist.
+Some training areas require on-site coursework and internships for face-to-face technique practice, so fully online programs in this field are rare, although they do exist.
 Some programs are in hybrid format, which allows students to complete selected coursework online, while the majority of the curriculum is conducted on-campus.
+Online students may be required to purchase textbooks for their courses.

 The International Coach Federation, which offers credentialing options in the field, maintains a list of over 200 approved life coach training programs on its website, many of which are offered fully or partially through distance education (www.coachfederation.org).